ReeceJWW/skyblock-shard-checklist/README.md

 ## What does it do?
  __Skyblock Shards Checklist__ helps players track their progress in the Hunting skill!
  This can be done through a list of features such as:
-   • Total shards unlocked and maxed counter!
+ -Total shards unlocked and maxed counter!
-   • Shards sorted into specific skills!
+ -Shards sorted into specific skills!
-   • Shards are ordered based on their rarity!
+ -Shards are ordered based on their rarity!